 On November 18, 2004, Sohu announced that Mr. Koo would resign from the company effective March 31, 2005 to pursue entrepreneurial business opportunities.
-In connection with this resignation, Sohu entered into an agreement with Mr. Koo which provides for the following:
+In connection with this resignation, Sohu entered into an agreement with Mr. Koo, pursuant to which:

-- Except for certain specified provisions, Mr. Koo's January 2003 employment agreement will terminate on March 31, 2005; - Mr. Koo will serve as a part-time consultant (on strategic and major partnership matters) to Sohu from April 1, 2005 until September 1, 2005 for an aggregate of \$68,000 in fees; - o Mr. Koo agrees not to compete with Sohu or solicit any of its employees until the end of the consulting period.
-These provisions replace the non-competition and non-solicitation provisions of Mr. Koo's aforementioned confidentiality, non-competition and non-solicitation agreement with Sohu, but the remaining provisions of that agreement remain in effect; - o Mr. Koo's health benefits and life insurance will be continued through December 31, 2005; o Mr. Koo will continue to receive his base annual salary and - Mr. Koo will continue to receive his base annual salary and housing allowance, as provided in his employment agreement, through September 30, 2005; Mr. Koo's options will continue to vest through September 30, - o Mr. Koo's options will continue to vest through September 30, 2005 in accordance with the applicable vesting schedules and his options, to the extent vested, will be exercisable until March 31, 2006; and - o Mr. Koo will receive a bonus for the period from January 1, 2005 through March 31, 2005, pro-rated for such period, to the extent of any bonus that he would have received for the entire 2005 fiscal year.
+- o Except for certain specified provisions, Mr. Koo's January 2003 employment agreement was terminated on March 31, 2005; - o Mr. Koo served as a part-time consultant (on strategic and major partnership matters) to Sohu from April 1, 2005 until September 1, 2005 for an aggregate of \$68,000 in fees; - o Mr. Koo agreed not to compete with Sohu or solicit any of its employees until the end of the consulting period.
+These provisions replaced the non-competition and non-solicitation provisions of Mr. Koo's aforementioned confidentiality, non-competition and non-solicitation agreement with Sohu, but the remaining provisions of that agreement remained in effect; - o Mr. Koo's health benefits and life insurance were continued through December 31, 2005; - o Mr. Koo continued to receive his base annual salary and housing allowance, as provided in his employment agreement, through September 30, 2005; - o Mr. Koo's options continued to vest through September 30, 2005 in accordance with the applicable vesting schedules and his options, to the extent vested, were exercisable until March 31, 2006; and - o Mr. Koo received a bonus for the period from January 1, 2005 through March 31, 2005, pro-rated for such period, to the extent of any bonus that he would have received for the entire 2005 fiscal year.